Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Introduction

 Using the more refined results we give in Section \ref{vertical} and Section \ref{horizontal}, it is possible to determine the group scheme $\Aut_X^0$ in many concrete cases.
 For example, as an extension of Corollary \ref{Enriquescorollary}, we will use our results to calculate the connected components of the identity of the automorphism schemes of elliptic Enriques surfaces in characteristic $2$ in an upcoming article.

+\begin{Remark} All elliptic surfaces treated in this article are assumed to be relatively minimal.
+However, note that applying Blanchard's Lemma to the morphism $\pi: \widetilde{X} \to X$ from a relatively non-minimal elliptic surface $\tilde{f}: \widetilde{X} \to C$ to its relatively minimal model $f: X \to C$, we obtain an inclusion $\Aut_{\widetilde{X}}^0 \subseteq \Aut_X^0$.
+In particular, suitably modified versions of Theorems (A), (B), (C), and (D) apply to $\widetilde{X}$ as well.
+We leave the formulation of these generalizations to the interested reader. \end{Remark}

 The outline of this article is as follows: In Section \ref{preliminaries}, we will give several general results on automorphism schemes of proper schemes, such as the behaviour under birational modifications, the relation to deformation theory, and a fixed point formula for actions of connected linearly reductive group schemes.
 This part of the article applies to arbitrary proper schemes over arbitrary fields and we hope that our results will help to answer Questions (A), (B), and (C) for more general classes of proper varieties.
 Then, we give some background on elliptic surfaces and recall the structure of the automorphism scheme of curves of genus one.
-In Section \ref{vertical}, we study the group scheme $\Ker(f_*)$ of vertical automorphisms of an elliptic surface and in Section \ref{horizontal}, we describe the group scheme $\im(f_*)$ of horizontal automorphisms.
+In Section \ref{vertical}, we study the vertical component $\Ker(f_*)$ of $\Aut_X^0$ for an elliptic surface $X$ and in Section \ref{horizontal}, we describe the horizontal component $\im(f_*)$ of $\Aut_X^0$.
 Before deducing our main results from this in Section \ref{proofs}, we give several examples in Section \ref{examples}, illustrating the different phenomena that occur in the context of automorphism schemes of elliptic surfaces.

 \textbf{Acknowledgements:} The author gratefully acknowledges funding from the DFG under research grant MA 8510/1-1.
 Also, the author would like to thank the Department of Mathematics at the University of Utah for its hospitality while this article was written.
 I would like to thank Michel Brion for pointing me towards Blanchard's Lemma and Claudia Stadlmayr for fruitful discussions.
 Finally, I would like to thank Fabio Bernasconi, Michel Brion, Leo Herr, and Claudia Stadlmayr for helpful remarks on an earlier version of this article.